Skip to main content

 No student may possess or use a firearm on Swarthmore College property or its environs regardless of whether they may be legally permitted to possess such firearm.
 Firearms, including rifles, shotguns, handguns, air guns (including paint guns), and gas-powered guns and all ammunition or hand-loading equipment and supplies for the same, are not permitted.

 No student may possess or use fireworks, small motorized vehicle E-scooters, hoverboards, E-skateboards, and/or other dangerous devices, chemicals, or explosives on Swarthmore College property or its environs.
 Items such as knives, even if decorative, that could be viewed and/or used as weapons are forbidden.
-Students who violate this policy may be subject to disciplinary action up to and including expulsion from the College.
+Students who violate this policy will be referred to the student conduct process and may be subject to outcomes up to and including expulsion from the College.

 Search the Student Handbook